 So, here are 4 ways to make organizational health engaging for your workforce:

-1. Plan with your Employees in Mind
+1. Keep your Employees in Mind

-Having a good, solid plan is one of the most important steps that people often forget about.
 We’re busy with our work and our day-to-day tasks, and it can be difficult to make and stick to a plan that isn’t too complicated and has the organizational support it needs to succeed.
 It is not, however, impossible to create a great plan that is both simple and easily manageable by only a few people.

 First, set a goal based on what your employees want.
 You can create a poll to find out what your staff is most excited to get out of a health program.
 Common health goals include: